Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-CBuild-Format.md

 `build-idx:`                                       | Content
 :--------------------------------------------------|:------------------------------------
-&nbsp;&nbsp; `generated-by:`                       | ToDo: Reference to csolution tool along with version information used to generate this application.
+&nbsp;&nbsp; `generated-by:`                       | Reference to csolution tool along with version information used to generate this application.
 &nbsp;&nbsp; `cdefault:`                           | Relative path and name of the [`*.cdefault.yml`](YML-Input-Format.md#default) input file used to generate this application.
 &nbsp;&nbsp; `csolution:`                          | Relative path and name of the [`*.csolution.yml`](YML-Input-Format.md#solution) input file used to generate this application.
 &nbsp;&nbsp; [`cprojects:`](#cprojects)            | List of `*.cproject.yml` and `*.clayer.yml` input files used to generate this application.